backdrop-contrib/slick/README.txt

   o Too much centerPadding at small device affects slidesToShow. o Infinite option will create duplicates or clone slides which look more
     obvious if slidesToShow > 1.
-Simply disable it if not desired. o If thumbnail display is Infinite, the main one must be infinite too, else incorrect syncing. o adaptiveHeight is no good for vertical.
+Simply disable it if not desired.
+    This means that lightboxes (Colorbox, Photobox, PhotoSwipe) will have dups. o If thumbnail display is Infinite, the main one must be infinite too, else incorrect syncing. o adaptiveHeight is no good for vertical.